geo2a/geo2a.github.io/posts/2020-01-03-coq-equational-reasoning.md

 specified to be an Ltac term (`tactic`), and `rhs` --- a kernel term (`constr`).

-This approach is if course not the perfect emulation of Agda-style equational reasoning since it does not support holes and inherits Coq's stepwise proof editing style, i.e. it is not as easy to switch between forward and backward reasoning as in Agda.
+This approach is of course not the perfect emulation of Agda-style equational reasoning since it does not support holes and inherits Coq's stepwise proof editing style, i.e. it is not as easy to switch between forward and backward reasoning as in Agda.
 Though it is still possible